White Girl in Danger

 White Girl in Danger is a satirical musical written by Michael R. Jackson.
 The show was first produced off-Broadway at the Kiser Theater in New York City in 2023.
+Jackson originally developed the new musical intending for it to be part of a multi-year residency at the Vineyard Theatre.

-The musical follows the citizens of Allwhite, a town filled with drama and intrigue worthy of a daytime soap opera.
-Keesha Gibbs and the other Blackgrounds have been relegated to backburner stories of slavery and police violence for all of theirs.
-Keesha is determined to step out of the Blackground and into the center of Allwhite's juiciest stories.
+The musical follows the citizens of Allwhite, a town filled with drama and intrigue worthy of, and blatantly satirizing, a daytime soap opera.
+Keesha Gibbs and the other “Blackgrounds” have been relegated to backburner stories of slavery and police violence for all of their lives.
+Keesha is determined to step out of her role and into the center of Allwhite's juiciest stories.
+While she claims to be making this shift for her people, the move really comes from her own self-interest in being a larger part of the story.

 Productions

 Off-Broadway (2023)

 Previews of White Girl in Danger began on March 15 at the Kiser Theater.
-The show was produced by Vineyard Theatre and Second Stage Theater The show officially opened on April 10, 2023 and ran until May 21.
+The show was produced by Vineyard Theatre and Second Stage Theater.
+The show officially opened on April 10, 2023 and ran until May 21.
 The show was directed by Lileana Blain-Cruz and choreographed by Raja Feather Kelly.
 The original off-Broadway cast included: